Exercise

 Exercise or working out is physical activity that enhances or maintains fitness and overall health.
 It is performed for various reasons, including weight loss or maintenance, to aid growth and improve strength, develop muscles and the cardiovascular system, hone athletic skills, improve health, or simply for enjoyment.
 Many people choose to exercise outdoors where they can congregate in groups, socialize, and improve well-being as well as mental health.

 In terms of health benefits, usually, 150 minutes (2 hours and 30 minutes) of moderate-intensity exercise per week is recommended for reducing the risk of health problems.
 At the same time, even doing a small amount of exercise is healthier than doing none.
-Only doing an hour and a quarter (11 minutes/day) of exercise could reduce the risk of early death, cardiovascular disease, stroke, and cancer.
+For people who currently get the smallest amount of physical activity, adding just two or three minutes per day of moderate physical activity could reduce the risk of premature death by 10%.

 Classification

 Physical exercises are generally grouped into three types, depending on the overall effect they have on the human body: